-Can LUMIX Therapy accidentally burn the skin?
+Can Lumix therapy accidentally burn the skin?

 Lumix lasers are equipped with superpulsed technology that prevents heat build-up.
-Although Lumix has the highest peak and average powers in the market, enabling the laser energy to go to the depths needed to reach and repair damaged tissue, heat is not built-up on the surface; it is dispersed gently through the body.
+Although Lumix has the highest pulse and average powers in the market, enabling the laser energy to go to the depths needed to reach and repair damaged tissue, heat is not quickly built-up on the surface; it is dispersed gently through the body.
 The sensation of heat sometimes experienced with other lasers is not required to achieve deep healing.

 Can laser therapy be used on someone with cancer?